Division: Brass & Percussion Performance

 Office: E-460 HFAC

-Mr. Lowe was raised in Holbrook, Arizona, a tiny town near the Petrified Forest.
+Laurence Lowe is the Professor of Horn at Brigham Young University.
+He was raised in Holbrook, Arizona, a tiny town near the Petrified Forest.
 He started playing the trumpet in 5th grade.
 In 6th grade, he changed to horn on the dare of his best friend.
 He was largely self taught; his first teacher moved when he was a freshman in high school.
 He joined the Flagstaff Symphony during his junior year.
 At the Northern Arizona University music camp, he was practicing with his accompanist in a classroom near the offices of the symphony.
 The conductor, who was meeting with his staff to choose a new hornist for the symphony, came into the classroom and offered him a position in the orchestra and a full scholarship to the university on the spot.
 He was too young to accept the scholarship, but for two years he left football practice an hour early every Tuesday night and drove at a breakneck speed up to Flagstaff to attend rehearsals.
 (Even still, he was chosen all-conference in football those two years.)